SnapLib/npm-fs/docs/PKG_README.md

-# SnapLib NPM File System
+# SnapLib npm File System

-The SnapLib library for creating and managing npm based projects.
+SnapLib API that defines file systems native to an npm project.